gaus-fleet-lab/developer-documentation/docs/getting-started.md

 For more information: [register](../docs/register.md)

 ### Authenticate
-Before using the check-for-update or the report API, the device need to authenticate it self via the authenticate API.
+Before using the check-for-update or the report API, the device need to authenticate itself via the authenticate API.
-The device will use the credentials that was saved down from the register.
-When the device has registered it will get a unique JWT token that is used for access the check-for-update and report API.
+The device will use the credentials that was saved from the register.
+When the device has registered it will get a unique JWT token that is used to access the check-for-update and report API.
 For an overview see [overview picture](../docs/overview.md)

 ```
 curl -X POST \